ramzirich/peace-pulce/README.md

 > A mobile app that guides you in your mental health journey.
 >
-> Peace Pulce, your dedicated mental health companion.
+> Peace Pulse, your dedicated mental health companion.
 Our app seamlessly connects you with a psychiatrist, considering your preferences and therapeutic needs.
 Engage in transformative video sessions.
 Receive daily resources tailored to your mental health journey, while also benefiting from a compassionate community of like-minded individuals.
 Trained volunteers are available to offer empathetic support during challenging moments.
 Track your progress with personalized dashboards and collaborate with your psychiatrist to set and achieve goals.

 ### User Stories
 - As a user, I want a space where I can talk about my problems, provide quick access to calming resources when I feel overwhelmed, offer guided relaxation exercises and breathing techniques to help me manage and reduce stress levels.